dfinity/ICRC-1/standards/ICRC-3/README.md

 ## Generic Block Schema

+An ICRC-3 compliant Block

-1. it MUST be a [`Value`](#value) of variant `Map`
+1. MUST be a Value of variant Map
-2. it MUST contain a field `phash: Blob` which is the [hash](#value-hash) of its parent if it has a parent block
+2. MUST contain a field phash: Blob which is the hash of its parent if it has a parent block
-3. it SHOULD contain a field `type: String` which uniquely describes the type of the Block.
-If this field is not set then the block type fallsback to [ICRC-1 and ICRC-2](#icrc-1-and-icrc-2-block-schema) for backward compatibility purposes
+3. SHOULD contain a field type: String which uniquely describes the type of the Block.
+If this field is not set then the block type fallsback to ICRC-1 and ICRC-2 for backward compatibility purposes

 ## Interaction with other standards